urospopovic1996/rust/README.md

 # Start of the journey in Rust

-My first Rust programs created while learing the language.
+My first Rust programs created while learning the language.

 ## How to Run